aurbano/aurbano.eu/README.md

 hugo serve
 ```

+## Update thumbnail colors
+For posts in the homepage, I extract the dominant color and use it as the background for each tile.
+This is done by running `python3 scripts/colors.py`.

+The script uses the `ColorThief` module, which must be installed (`pip install colorthief`)

 - - - -

 Most of it is copyrighted material, please contact if you have any concern